ajananth/synapse-analytics-integration-external-orchestrating-systems/README.md

 ![alt text](images/atok.png?raw=true)

-## Perform a Management Plane Operation (Retrieving Workspace Details)
+## Perform a Management Plane Operation (e.g. Retrieving Workspace Details)

 To perform a management plane operation such as retrieving workspace details, make a call to the REST API and pass in the required parameters (in the call below, change subscriptionId, resourceGroupName and workspaceName to your own values).